Before you travel

 - If you need anything on the place you can ask the airline staff.

 - If you need advice you can ask staff on the plane or in the airport.
-If you can’t speak the same language you can show them your journey details or ask them to call us.
+If you can’t speak the same language you can show them your journey details or ask them to call us or your partner in the UK.

 Arriving in the UK

-- You will need to go through immigration and show them your passport and visa.
-If there is a problem you can call us or ask the staff to call us.
+- You will need to go through immigration and show them your passport, visa and landing card.
+If there is a problem you can call us or ask the staff to call us or your partner.

 - We or your family will give you instructions on where to meet them when you arrive.

 - If you cannot find them go to the ‘Information Desk’ and ask the staff to help you.
-Show them the written information you have if you don’t speak English.
+Show them the email you have if you don’t speak English or ask them to call us.

 - Unless you are told otherwise don’t leave the airport building until you have met the person collecting you.